Lake Almanor Fishing Report

 But… the big difference is the salmon and trout will tend to hold over deeper/colder water, whereas the bass will be more shallow, especially during the summer.

-Crawfish, bluegill, minnows, and shad seek shelter in rocky substrate, which in turn attract bass and other predatory fish.
+Crawfish, bluegill, minnows, and shad seek shelter in rocky substrate, which in turn attract bass.

 It’s best to scan both sides of the point to see where the bait fish are relating to.